-The observed differences in navigation style point to one important aspect which has an impact on any evaluation task in this domain, while at the same time highlighting the potential benefit of natural language generation technology for tuning route descriptions to personal preferences.
-On the one hand, individual judgements of the quality of route descriptions will to a high extent depend on personal preferences.
-This increases the complexity of an evaluation set-up (as one needs to ensure that the results are not biased towards a particular subject-note that there is no clearly specified gold standard), but also creates a situation in which no objective measure is available.
+The observed differences in navigation style point to an important aspect which has an impact on any evaluation task in this domain.
+At the same time they highlight the potential benefits of natural language generation technology for tuning route descriptions to personal preferences.
+On the one hand, individual judgements of the quality of route descriptions will to a large extent depend on personal preferences.
+This increases the complexity of an evaluation set-up (as one needs to ensure that the results are not biased towards a particular subject and as there is no clearly specified gold standard), but also creates a situation in which no objective measure is available.
 On the other hand, once elicited, the principles underlying these preferences may be embedded in a generation system that outputs route directions better adapted to individual needs.